Data-Driven Storytelling

 Spotify is one of the best examples.
 The streaming service collects data about what songs, artists, and playlists its 345 million users listen to.
 They use the collected data to suggest new music to each one of these users catered to their individual interests, as well as to create original content for their Spotify Insights blog.

 Spotify Wrapped is a notable example of how they use data to tell a story.
-At the end of each year, the music app creates a unique presentation for each one of its users, summarizing the past year in music listening.
+At the end of each year, the music app creates a unique presentation for each user summarizing the past year in music listening.

 spotify data-driven storytelling example